macp3o/linux-tweaks/README.md

 > Settings 6-7 forbid web workers.
 Web workers were freezing the desktop UI by accessing the diska ggressively everytime I opened additional tabs.
 I initially faulted the disk cachet, but after troubleshooting, I found that web workers were running disk intensive tasks.
 After disabling web workers, Firefox became usable again.

 > Setting 8 minimizes freezes to the UI after zooming in or out.

+> Setting 9 forces Firefox to not use Webm VP9 video, since it's not hardware optimized yet.

 #### 4. Google Chrome web browser
 Install the Google Chrome browser from https://www.google.com/chrome/browser/